 In fact, private colleges are actually more likely to offer additional aid to those with financial need than public colleges.
 During the 2013-14 school year, public schools offered an average of $2,000 in grants per undergraduate, but private colleges awarded an average of $12,400.

 How can you tell if a private college is affordable?

-We’ve listed a few easy-to-spot indicators of how you can tell which private colleges are expensive, and which ones may provide you with huge cost-saving benefits.
+As an accredited private Christian college in MN, we’ve listed a few easy-to-spot indicators of how you can tell which private colleges are expensive, and which ones may provide you with huge cost-saving benefits.